-The Brazos County Board of Health ("the Board") adopted the 2013-2014 budget on September 25, 2013.
-The budget was adopted based on estimated balances that would be available at the end of fiscal year 2013 and estimated revenues to be received in fiscal year 2014.
+The Brazos County Board of Health ("the Board") adopted the 2014-2015 budget on September 29, 2014.
+The budget was adopted based on estimated balances that would be available at the end of fiscal year 2014 and estimated revenues to be received in fiscal year 2015.
 The Board considered the following factors:

-- In-Kind support from DSHS and Brazos County is projected to be lower for 2014. - The contribution from Brazos County, City of College Station, and City of Bryan are expected to remain unchanged.
+- In-Kind support from DSHS and Brazos County is projected to be lower for 2015. - The contribution from Brazos County, City of College Station, and City of Bryan are expected to remain unchanged. - Grant funding from DSHS is expected to remain unchanged. - Revenues from HHSC for the Medicaid transformation waiver programs are projected to be lower for 2015.